dpalpha/hadoop-class-deploying/README.md

 - CentOS 7, Ubuntu 18.04
 - SElinux and firewalld should be disabled.
-- The install.sh script should be run as root.
+- The setup-...sh script should be run as root.
 - set default "localhost"